-Anaemias resulting from vitamin B12 or folate deficiency are sometimes referred to as ‘macrocytic’ or ‘megaloblastic’ anaemia because red blood cells are larger than normal.
+Anaemias resulting from vitamin B12 or folate deficiency are sometimes referred to as ‘macrocytic’ or ‘megaloblastic’ anaemia because red blood cells tend to be larger than normal.
 A lack of these vitamins does not allow RBCs to grow and then divide as they normally would during development, which leads to their large size.
 This leads to a reduced number of abnormally large RBCs and anaemia.

 Symptoms of anaemia will usually be investigated initially with a full blood count (FBC) and differential.
 In pernicious anaemia or vitamin B12 deficiency, these usually reveal:

 - A low haemoglobin level

 - For red cell indices, the mean corpuscular volume (MCV), which is the average size of RBCs, is often high.

 - A blood film will reveal red blood cells that are abnormally large.

 Folic acid deficiency can cause the same pattern of changes in haemoglobin and red cell size as vitamin B12 deficiency.
 If the cause of your anaemia is thought to be due to pernicious anaemia or dietary deficiency of B12 or folate, additional tests are usually done to make the diagnosis.
 Some of these include: